dawntreader/identicon/README.md

 two leftmost columns are a mirror of the two rightmost columns.

 We want to generate an identicon based on a string input (a name).
 Whenever we use the same name, we should get the same identicon.
-For example, we don't need to store an image with each user, we could generate the identicon on the fly each time aa given user logs in.
+For example, we don't need to store an image with each user, we could generate the identicon on the fly each time a given user logs in.